-He graduated with a Bachelor of Laws (1st Class Honours) from Cambridge University in 1995 and obtained a Master of Laws from Harvard University in 2000.
+He was awarded the PCS-OMS Scholarship to study in Cambridge University, where he graduated with a Bachelor of Laws (1st Class Honours) in 1995.
+He was awarded the Lee Kuan Yew Scholarship to study in Harvard University, where he obtained a Master of Laws in 2000.

 He also held appointments in the Administrative Service, including Deputy Secretary (Industry) in the Ministry of Trade and Industry, Deputy Secretary (Development) in the Public Service Division of the Prime Minister’s Office and as Dean and Chief Executive Officer of the Civil Service College.

-Judicial Commissioner Kwek has served on the boards of several government agencies such as National Heritage Board, Sentosa Development Corporation, Economic Development Board and Civil Service College.
+Justice Kwek has served on the boards of several government agencies such as the National Heritage Board, Sentosa Development Corporation, Economic Development Board, Civil Service College and the Competition and Consumer Commission of Singapore.
 He was awarded the Eisenhower Fellowship in 2012 and the Lien Ying Chow Legacy Fellowship in 2015.

-In 2015, he was appointed Second Solicitor-General in the Attorney-General’s Chambers (AGC) and has been the Solicitor-General in AGC since 2017.
+In 2015, he was appointed Second Solicitor-General in the Attorney-General’s Chambers (AGC).
+He was appointed as the Solicitor-General in AGC in 2017.
 He was appointed Senior Counsel in 2017.